How to Sign a PowerShell Script Using Code Signing

 Once you press the Enter button, your code signing certificate will appear on the Windows PowerShell.
 Here is an example showing all the code signing certificates that are in the system.

-After getting the list of code signing certificates, you can go with the one you need and move further for code signing your PowerShell script.
+After getting the list of code-signing certificates, you can go with the one you need and move further for code-signing your PowerShell script.
 And then, you’ll have to enter a command that selects the code signing certificate you want from the given list.
 Below is the command for the same:

 $cert = (Get-ChildItem –Path Cert:\LocalMachine\MyFolder -CodeSigningCert)[4]